NSW Business and Investor Migration Roadshow 2017

-The NSW Department of Industry is leading roadshows to China, Malaysia, Vietnam and Hong Kong in 2017 to promote the business and investor migration opportunities and lifestyle benefits offered by NSW.
+The NSW Department of Industry is leading roadshows to China, Malaysia and Hong Kong in 2017 to promote the business and investor migration opportunities and lifestyle benefits offered by NSW.

 Recent improvements to the NSW migration program, including faster processing times, make it even easier for migrants to set up a business or invest and migrate to NSW.